vespa-engine/blog/_posts/tumblr/2017-10-31-the-basics-of-vespa-applications.md

 > &nbsp; &nbsp; }
 > }_

-Here, each document is ranked by the [nativeRank](http://docs.vespa.ai/documentation/reference/nativerank.html)function but boosted by a popularity score.
+Here, each document is ranked by the [nativeRank](http://docs.vespa.ai/documentation/reference/nativerank.html) function but boosted by a popularity score.
 This score can be updated at regular intervals, for instance from user feedback, using partial document updates from some external system such as a Hadoop cluster.

 In real applications ranking expressions often get much more complicated than this.